KapilKhanal/jjakimoto.github.io/content/pages/about.md

 This blog intends to sum up and share what I have learned in technology space, especially around machine learning.

-There are a lot of other awesome mchine learning blogs briefly explaining complicated stuffs.
+There are a lot of other awesome machine learning blogs briefly explaining complicated stuff.
 I list out some of them [here](../pages/links).
 I highly recommend you to check them out.

-Instead of overlaping their articles, I would liked to focus on the application side like development of algorithmss as actual code.
+Instead of overlapping their articles, I would liked to focus on the application side like development of algorithms as actual code.
 I would be happy if I could share cool stuffs with you.

 Thanks for visiting!